 When you’re done, export the file as a PDF, and upload it to Dropbox or Google Drive.
 Then, you can use an URL shortener like bit.ly to generate a friendly custom link and put that on your temporary business cards, if you still haven’t gotten around to buying your own domain name.

-You can also upload your file to a service like SlideShare, which makes it easy to share on LinkedIn.
+I also recommend that you upload your file to a service like SlideShare, which makes it easy to share on your LinkedIn profile.

 Email this brochure directly to the contacts you meet at the event the following day.